French submarine Fresnel (Q143): French Navy

 On 29 December 1939, Fresnel was patrolling in the Canary Islands when she stopped the British steam cargo ship SS Patriot by firing a warning shot, allowing Patriot to proceed after determining that she was not a German blockade runner.
 As of 6 February 1940, she and the other submarines of her division were based at Casablanca and still assigned to patrol in the Canary Islands, but Fresnel later was transferred to Bizerte in Tunisia.

 German ground forces advanced into France on 10 May 1940, beginning the Battle of France, and Italy declared war on France on 10 June 1940 and joined the invasion.
 On 10 June 1940, Fresnel got underway from Bizerte, and she patrolled between Bizerte and Cape Serrat from 11 to 13 June 1940 to defend the coast of Tunisia against a possible Italian amphibious landing.
 On 24 June 1940, she was sent along with her sister ships Le Tonnant and Pascal to patrol in the Mediterranean Sea south of Sardinia.
-The Battle of France ended in France's defeat and an armistice with Germany and Italy which went into effect on 25 June 1940.
-Fresnel was recalled from her patrol that day.
+The Battle of France ended in France's defeat and armistices with Germany on 22 June 1940 and with Italy on 24 June, both of which went into effect on 25 June 1940.
+Fresnel was recalled from her patrol on 25 June.